jaxlo/Supermoto/Chapter-3/README.md

 # Chapter 3

-*Use a template engine because html/template requires too much boilerplate.
-And is not particularly nice to work with.*
-Then decide if you are going to use it for jaxlo.net

 Why not templ?
 It has a lot of moving pieces.
 Templates are compiled and the html is broken into componates.
 Templ works similar to how how JSX in React works.
+This is good for people who know it.
+But not great for newbies

 ## Making posts?